-In 1818, Elizabeth Hobbes, or “Lizzie” as she was known, was born into slavery in the household of Col. Armistead Burwell in Dinwiddie County, Virginia.
-In 1831, Col. Burwell gave Elizabeth to his eldest son, Robert Burwell, upon his marriage to Margaret Anna Robertson.
-In 1835, seventeen year old Elizabeth arrived in Hillsborough with the Burwell family as their only slave.
+In 1818, Elizabeth Hobbes (or Hobbs), known as “Lizzie," was born into slavery in the household of Col. Armistead Burwell in Dinwiddie County, Virginia.
+In 1831, Col. Burwell "gave" Lizzie to his eldest son, Robert Burwell, upon his marriage to Margaret Anna Robertson.
+In 1835, the seventeen-year-old arrived in Hillsborough with the Burwell family as their only enslaved servant.

 Slavery in Hillsborough